Alaska and The Yukon: The Golden Circle

 DAY 5: After a welcome stop at a bakery for a second breakfast, we join the Alaska-Canada Highway in Haines Junction.
 Notice the sandy soil and scrub spruce, characteristic of the dry climate.
 We’ll camp at the Long Ago Peoples Place after a tour to learn how the Tushoni people lived in this area years ago.
 60 miles.

 DAY 7: We head south on the Klondike highway today.
 The coastal mountains beckon as we pass through the town of Carcross.
 We’ll skirt large natural lakes, which are the headwaters of the Yukon River.
-We’ll spend our last night camping in the most beautiful spot of the week, along the shore of the pristine Windy Arm of Tagish Lake.
+We’ll spend our last night camping near the shore of the pristine Windy Arm of Tagish Lake.
 Pull out your binoculars to look for white, long-horned Dall sheep on the cliffs across the water.
 55 miles.